pschaus/book_lepl1402/source/part1.rst

 Why does the Java code look more complicated than the Python code?
 First of all, unlike Python, Java doesn't allow to write a statement like :code:`print('Hello world!')` directly in a source code file.
 In Java, all statements MUST be inside a method and all methods MUST be inside a class.
 In our example, the statement :code:`System.out.println("Hello world!")` is in the method "main" and this method is in the class "Main".
 Of course, a class in Java can have more than one method, and a Java program can contain more than one class.

-You have already learned about classes and methods in the course LINFO1101 and you might remember that classes are used to describe objects and methods are used to work with the objects.
+You have already learned about classes and methods in the course LINFO1101 and you might remember that classes are used to describe objects and methods are used to work with those objects.
 In our simple Java example, we don't need objects and all the complicated things that come with them (constructors, inheritance, etc.).
-The word :code:`static` in the line :code:`public static void main(String[] args)` indicates that the method "main" behaves more like a function in Python and not like a real method with objects.
+The word :code:`static` in the line :code:`public static void main(String[] args)` indicates that the method "main" behaves more like a traditional function in Python and not like a method for objects.
 In fact, no object is needed to execute a static method like "main".
 We will learn more about this later.

-The second thing you might have noticed is the word :code:`public` in the first two lines of the code:
+The second thing you might have noticed is the word :code:`public` appearing twice in the first two lines of the code:

 ..  code-block:: java

     public class Main {
         public static void main(String[] args) {

 The :code:`public` in the first line indicates that the class "Main" can be used by others.
-It is not strictly necessary for this simple program and, in fact, our program will continue to work if you remove it (try it!).
-However, there is something important you have to know about public classes: If a class is public, the source file that contains the class must have the same name as the class.
-That's the reason why the file is called "Main.java" and the class is called "Main".
-Try to change the name of the class and see what happens!
-Apart from that, the name "Main" doesn't have any special meaning.
-Our program would still work if we renamed the class (and the file!) to "Catweazle" or "Cinderella".
+It is not strictly necessary for this simple program and, in fact, our program will still work if you remove it (try it!).
+However, there is something important you have to know about public classes: If a class is marked as public, the source file that contains the class must have the same name as the class.
+That's the reason why the file is called "Main.java" and the public class in the file is called "Main" (Try to change the name of the class and see what happens!).
+Apart from that, the name "Main" for a class doesn't have any special meaning in Java.
+Our program would still work if we renamed the class to "Catweazle" or "Cinderella", as long as we don't forget to rename the file as well.

 The :code:`public` in the second line is much more important for our example.
 A Java program can only be executed if it contains a method "main" that is :code:`public` and :code:`static`.
 Remove the :code:`public` or :code:`static` from the second line and see what happens when you try to run the program.